7c/mmdbmerge/README.md

 go install github.com/7c/mmdbmerge@v0.0.1
 ```

+## Release
+You can download the release from [releases folder](https://github.com/7c/mmdbmerge/releases).

 ## Build
 If you want to build this tool from source, you can use `make` command.
 ```bash